CharlesCossette/ifo_hardware/README.md

 ```
 roslaunch ifo_hardware ifo_hardware.launch
 ```
-In a new terminal you can run `rqt_image_view` to check the bottom camera video feed.
+In a new terminal you can run `rqt_image_view` to check the camera video feeds.
+You can also type `rostopic echo /mavros/imu/data` to see the IMU data from the quadcopter.

 ## TODO